radareorg/radare2/COMMUNITY.md

 What might make total sense to one community member may not make sense to others.
-The divergence of opinions and ideas can be great for creativity, collaboration and decision making and rules or conflicts shouldn't be an excuse to frustrate or make angry contributors.
+The divergence of opinions and ideas can be great for creativity, collaboration and decision making and rules or conflicts shouldn't be an excuse to frustrate or upset community members.

 However, this can also bring its own set of challenges, necessitating we work together to continue to build an evolving tool that the community